 2.1 The Order constitutes an offer by you, to us, for the supply of Products and the provision of associated Services in accordance with these Terms.

-2.2 The Contract constitutes the Merchant Application Form, any Order Forms (if any), any Direct Debit form (if any), these Terms and Conditions of Use and the Merchant Terms and is the entire agreement between you and us in relation to its subject matter.
-You indicate that you agree to the terms of the Contract when you sign up to the Services and complete the Merchant Application Form at which time this agreement is displayed to you.
+2.2 You indicate that you agree to the terms of the Contract when you sign up to the Services and complete the Merchant Application Form at which time this agreement is displayed to you.
 Acceptance of these terms and our approval of you as customer (including successful completion of KYC checks required by law) are required in order for you to use our Services.
-If you have not completed and signed the Merchant Application Form, you will be deemed to have accepted this Agreement when you begin utilising the Services and we shall be deemed to have your acceptance of this Agreement from the date on which we begin to provide the Services to you, subject always to our approval of you as customer.
+If you have not completed and signed the Merchant Application Form, you will be deemed to have accepted this Contract when you begin utilising the Services and we shall be deemed to have your acceptance of this Contract from the date on which we begin to provide the Services to you, subject always to our approval of you as customer.
 We each acknowledge that we have not relied on any statement, promise or representation or assurance or warranty that is not set out in this Contract.

 2.3 Any samples, drawings, descriptive matter or advertising issued by us and any descriptions of the Products or illustrations or descriptions of the Services are issued or published for the sole purpose of giving an approximate idea of the Services and/or Products described in them.
 They shall not form part of the Contract or have any contractual force.

-2.5 In order to make use of (and continue to use) our Products and/or Services, you need to register with us for membership (different levels, as made available to you).
+2.5 For our Products and/or Services, you can choose to register with us for membership (different levels, as made available to you).
 During the course of the relationship, you have the liberty to upgrade your membership package choice at all times.
-Notwithstanding your rights to terminate the Agreement pursuant to clause 12.1, a downgrade to a membership package with lower monthly subscription amounts is only possible if your then-current membership package has been kept for at least four (4) months.
+Notwithstanding your rights to terminate the Contract pursuant to clause 12.1, a downgrade to a membership package with lower monthly subscription amount is only possible if your then-current membership package has been kept for at least six (6) months.